 ActiveCampaign has more options for your visitor, including:

 - Has opened an email

-- Geography based upon IP address
+- Geography based on IP address

-- Visited a web page
+- Visited a webpage

 - Total site visits